 As a requirement for participation as an Associate Member or Interested Party, Associate Members and Interested Parties must execute and return to the Chair the IPR Agreement attached as Exhibit A.

-5.6 Project Lifecycle

-In general, Forum projects will follow the model Project Lifecycle attached as Exhibit B. However, the Members may modify this model as appropriate by their subsequent actions.

 6. MISCELLANEOUS

 6.1 Posting and Amendment of the Bylaws